-It wasn’t that long ago that I noticed my fingernails were getting a little longer than I like, so I opened the drawer of the vanity in the bathroom to fetch my favorite metal fingernail clipper.
+It wasn’t all that long ago that I started to noticed my fingernails were getting a little longer than I like, so I opened the drawer of the vanity in the bathroom to fetch my favorite metal fingernail clipper.
 You know, the one that’s not too big and the one that’s not too flimsy?
 Anyway, I couldn’t find it.
 I found three others I don’t like as much; including the one that’s about ready to break, so I threw it away.

 I opened the other vanity drawer and found my favorite metal clipper buried under the white tube of peppermint toothpaste (Darn kids – and gross that it was by the toothpaste!).
 I grabbed the middle-sized metal clipper out of its toothpaste tomb and went to clip the ring finger on my left hand, but it was a little slippery since I had just put lotion on my hands a few minutes before.
 I washed the lotion off my hands and towel dried them so I could trim my nails.

 After a squeeze and another adjustment squeeze, I heard the pop sound and my clipping fell onto the counter.
 I whisked it into my other hand and threw it away right away; that way I only have to keep track of one clipping at a time.
 Anyhow I squeezed and winced and clipped and threw away a couple more times on that one nail.
 It still felt like my nail was a little rough and since I didn’t want it to catch on my fancy sweater I was wearing, I dug around for a file.